Supergiovane/KNXUltimate/README.md

 You can find all examples in the [examples](./examples/) folder:

-* [sample](./examples/sample.ts) - A full featured example that shows how to connect to the KNX bus and send/receive telegrams.
+* [sample](./examples/sample.ts) - A full featured example that shows how to connect to the KNX bus and send/receive telegrams. **WARNING** this sends data to your KNX BUS!
+* [showDatapoints](./examples/showDatapoints.ts) - List all supported Datapoints in the output console, as well as the help code on how the payload's value is constructed, for each datapoint type.
+This writes nothing to the KNX BUS, you can run it safely.
-* [simpleSample](./examples/simpleSample.ts) - A simple example that shows how to connect to the KNX bus and send a telegram.
+* [simpleSample](./examples/simpleSample.ts) - A simple example that shows how to connect to the KNX bus and send a telegram. **WARNING** this sends data to your KNX BUS!
 * [discovery](./examples/discovery.ts) - A simple example that shows how to discover KNX devices on the network.
-* [test-toggle](./examples/test-toggle.ts) - An interactive example that shows how to toggle a switch on/off.
+* [test-toggle](./examples/test-toggle.ts) - An interactive example that shows how to toggle a switch on/off. **WARNING** this sends data to your KNX BUS!
-* [sampleSecure](./examples/sampleSecure.ts) - A full featured example that shows how to connect to the KNX bus and send/receive telegrams in secure mode.
+* [sampleSecure](./examples/sampleSecure.ts) - A full featured example that shows how to connect to the KNX bus and send/receive telegrams in secure mode. **WARNING** this sends data to your KNX BUS!

 <br/>